 {¶31} Accordingly, despite the general legislative preference apparent in R.C.
 1701.91(E) to allow immediate appeal of an order of judicial dissolution, due to the existence in this instance of pending claims stemming from appellant's lawsuit and the lack of Civ.R.
 54(B) language in the judgment entry under appeal, we find a final appealable order is lacking.
-While appellant argues the trial court should have postponed dissolution "[a]s a matter of judicial economy, fairness and to prevent financial avoidance by Mr. Anderson ," (Appellant's Brief at 27), we are herein bound by the holding of Chef Italiano, supra.
+While appellant charges that Appellee Anderson has attempted to "steal the Legacy business through a manipulated dissolution process" (Appellant's Brief at 24), we are herein bound by the holding of Chef Italiano, supra.